-Once you have a functional and reasonably complete feature implementation available as a runtime enabled feature, request a TAG review of your design and proceed to the “Dev Trials” stage in ChromeStatus.
-This will generate a “Ready for Trial” email that you should send to blink-dev to notify the community they can try out the feature.
-At this point, you should consider ask other browser vendors and the web developer community for signals on their opinion of the API.
+Once you have a functional and reasonably complete feature implementation available as a runtime enabled feature, we recommend (but don't require) that you request an Early Design Review from the TAG and proceed to the “Dev Trials” stage in ChromeStatus (note also exceptions enumerated here).
+This will generate a “Ready for Developer Testing” email that you should send to blink-dev to notify the community they can try out the feature.
+At this point, you should consider asking other browser vendors and the web developer community for signals on their opinion of the API.

 You should also work with the documentation team to ensure your features will be documented when shipped, and estimate when (in what milestone) you would like to target shipping.

 You should also decide if an Origin Trial would help gather significant data for your feature.

 Now that you think your overall design is relatively settled (or just after starting your Origin Trial), if you haven't already, start writing your specification.
 Talk to your spec mentor about how long you should expect this to take.
 As a very rough guess, estimate at least a month of full-time work, but that can take more calendar time than the 12-16 weeks of an Origin Trial.
 Starting the spec-writing process too late might delay your feature launch.

 - If you have one, ask your spec mentor to review the specification.